 Each plan comes at a different cost with a different level of coverage.
 Generally, TriCare dental plans can cover:

 - Crowns & dentures

-Have you considered placing VA benefits and Medicare Advantage plans together?
-Once you turn 65, you’ll be eligible for Medicare.
-Even if you already have VA benefits, Medicare can help you expand your provider network (more doctors and pharmacies, less wait times) and potentially provide more financial coverage.
+Even if you already have veterans benefits through the VA, Medicare can help you expand your provider network (more doctors and pharmacies, shorter wait times) and potentially provide more financial coverage.

 The good news is that we can help you find a Medicare Advantage plan that will help fill in the gaps in your VA coverage and get you the care and coverage you deserve.
-Click here to get in touch with a licesned agent, or give us a call at 833-438-3676.
+Some plans even have $0 premiums, so you may be able to get Medicare Advantage’s supplemental benefits at no additional cost!
+Click here to get in touch with a licensed agent or give us a call at 844-431-1832.

 This post was originally published on October 5, 2017, and updated on January 13, 2020.